sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ## Customize the size and position of your tiles

-The `LayoutModification.xml` file allows four tile size options and the ability to pin websites as tiles.
+The `LayoutModification.xml` file allows four tile size options for each tile you add to your OEM groups.
 The available tile sizes are:

 * Small tile: 1x1
 * Medium square tile: 2x2